doctorfree/nvim-lazyman/markdown/lazyman.1.md

 **-u**
 : displays this usage message and exits

+Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'

-Without arguments install and initialize nvim-lazyman
+Without arguments lazyman installs and initializes nvim-lazyman

 ### EXAMPLES